steveh127/UM-Micropython/Bling/README.md

 This respository contains:

-bling.py, a micrppython module providing classes to control Bling display and buttons. demo.py, a program to demonstrate some Bling! functionality kclock, a kitchen clock and timer.
+bling.py, a micropython module providing classes to control Bling display and buttons. demo.py, a program to demonstrate some Bling! functionality kclock, a kitchen clock and timer.